jstefanis/solid-robotic-project/README.md

 This packages gives us the ability to use Augmented Reality Fiducials in a form of printed marks which are strategically positioned in the plateau to be able to position the robot correctly.

 We have placed them in front of the tables and also in the position where the robot has to align itself for navigating and giving control for performing the fine positioning.

-So, by using **ar_track_alvar** package we can know anytime the distance of each tag in reference with the robot coordinate system.
+So, by using **ar_track_alvar** package we know anytime the distance of each tag in reference with the robot coordinate system.
 By using transform operations in our code we can translate the position of the robot in relation with the global frame.
 This help us to be able to position it autonomously to the points in the map where the robot is ready to continue with the visual servoing and pick-and-place procedure.

 After using the coordinates given by the **ar_track_alvar**, the robot moves to a specified point near them and the navigation task has finished.